 Bear in mind not all dry woods are equal.
 Some burn hotter and produce less smoke.
 Plantation pine, Douglas fir and blue gum are the best, while old-man pine can be smoky, and so is probably best for kindling or mixed with other woods.

 Our experts also suggest trying the “upside-down” fire-lighting technique, with larger wood at the bottom and kindling on top, and resisting the urge to turn down the heat overnight and leave wood smouldering – and producing more smoke as a result.

-None of us would want to go back to the way things were 20 years and more ago.
+None of us want to go back to the way things were more than 20 years ago.
 While we have made massive strides towards clean air during the past couple of decades, there always remains room for improvement, particularly in some airsheds across the region.